wuxue107/bookjs-eazy/README-en.md

   -For PDF generated by the server, the font of the page can be specified if possible due to the font.
 And install the corresponding font on the build server.
 See: Related Details in Design-> Font Related

 - iframe embedded web page invalid: cannot click cannot download print:
-  -need to add sandbox = "allow-downloads allow-top-navigation allow-scripts allow-modals" attribute to iframe
+  -need to add sandbox="allow-downloads allow-top-navigation allow-scripts allow-modals" attribute to iframe

 - page event binding failure:
   -After bookjs-eazy rendering,: If it fails, the original binding may be split into different pages.
 Please try to post the event binding after the PDF rendering is completed.